I started Vertical Veg to

 - help you grow food successfully and productively in containers

-- support the emerging worldwide movement of container growers, creating edible gardens in nooks and crannies of our cities.
+- support the emerging worldwide movement of people creating edible gardens in containers in surprising places in the city.

 The Vertical Veg Dream…

-is for anyone who lives in a city to be able to:
+is for you – and anyone living in a city who wants to, to be able to:

-- grow some of their own fresh, nutritious, fruit, herbs and veg on their window sills, balconies etc.
+- grow some of your own fruit, herbs and veg on your window sills, or balcony or roof.

 Vertical Veg is making this happen by….